ckeditor/ckeditor5/docs/builds/guides/migration/migration-to-29.md

 	} );
 	```

-To view the above configurations, see the {@link features/images-overview image feature guide}.
+See the {@link features/images-overview#image-contextual-toolbar image feature guide} to learn more about the configuration of the image toolbar.

 ## Inserting images